axfreeman/capitalism-9.0/announcements.md

-# Capitalism 9.0 announcements 3/7/2018 2:01:06 AM
+# Capitalism 9.0 announcements 3/8/2018 12:54:01 AM

-Data Model consolidated to prepare for user project editing.
+User can save to XML;editing and loading under development.
-Benchtesting of the standard projects still to be done.
+Hence no new executable.
-Hence no new executable
+New javadocs

 ## consolidated prior announcements
 New icon-based interface, wider selection of pricing and MELT responses.